 These passages are water-filled in their Southern extensions.
 The artificial (Main) entrance begins as a 20 m long tunnel that slopes gently downhill to a wide gallery of 15 by 6 m formed under phreatophyte conditions.
 A calcite/aragonite ledge at the left wall marks a former water level and has some fine stalactites and crystals.
 To the right of the artificial entrance there is a Tearoom/Cafe for visitors which is operational in the summer.

 Expect to spend an hour getting there from Hamadan.
 There are shuttles and taxis that go to and from the cave regularly.
 Best to get there early in the morning, especially on Fridays or holidays when it’s likely to be more crowded.

 Bring a jacket! the cave is chilly, and don’t forget to wear comfortable shoes.
 Though you’ll be traversing the cave mostly by boat, there is quite a bit of walking, including stairs.
 Total tour takes about 2-3 hours depending on whether and which path you are choosing; the “old” path or “new” path.

-If you were motivated to travel to Hamedan and enjoy the beautiful nature there, you can check out or Hamedan tour by clicking on the picture above.
+If you like to travel to Hamedan and enjoy the beautiful nature there, you can check out our Hamedan tour by clicking on the picture above.

 Should we expect to welcome you in Iran? let us know by leaving a comment.